Sustainability in action

 Sustainable cities and communities

-Creating affordable and sustainable transport systems is another key factor in the UN development goals and one we've been working towards in Sweden and elsewhere too.
+Creating affordable and sustainable transport systems is another key factor in the development goals and one we've been working towards in Sweden and elsewhere too.
 In 2010 for example, there were no public electric vehicle charging points in Hyllie.
 Today, thanks to our investment in the area there are 37 public charging stations and one public biogas filling facility.

 At full capacity, the Högbytorp biogas plant will provide sustainable fuel for 4,500 vehicles.